 * Successful applicants for the M.S.
 Degree Program in Human Genetics will generally have a GPA of 3.0 or higher and competitive standardized test scores, but admission decisions will be based on the total package of GPA, GRE, or MCAT scores, research and other relevant experience, statement of purpose and personal statement.

-** Due to difficulties caused by Covid-19 restrictions in taking GRE and MCAT examinations this past year, these examinations, while preferred, will not be required for the 2021 admissions cycle.
+** Due to difficulties caused by Covid-19 restrictions in taking GRE and MCAT examinations these examinations, while preferred, will not be required for the 2021 or 2022 admissions cycles.

 Questions about the program or application process?
 See our FAQ section.